 Chickatawbut – 2017

 Chickatawbut is an adult female tagged March 8, 2017, by Norman Smith at Logan International Airport in Boston, Massachusetts.
 She was relocated to beach habitat near Salisbury, MA, and spent the remainder of the winter on the MA/NH coast.
-She was last detected May 5 in southern Quebec.
+She was last detected May 5 in southern Quebec, but returned south in November 2017 after apparently nesting in the western Ungava Peninsula.
 (Photo ©Project SNOWstorm)

 Wells – 2017

 Wells is our third Maine owl, captured at Portland Jetport by USDA APHIS, tagged by our colleagues at the Biodiversity Research Institute and released Jan.
 25, 2017 at Rachel Carson National Wildlife Refuge near Wells, ME.
 She is an adult female and weighed just over 2,000g.
-She was last detected April 21, 2017, heading north through southern Quebec.
+She was last detected April 21, 2017, heading north through southern Quebec, then returned in November 2017, having nested in the northern Ungava Peninsula.
 (Photo ©BRI)

 This adult female was caught at Brunswick Executive Airport in Brunswick, Maine, by a crew consisting of Scott Weidensaul of Project SNOWstorm and staff from the Biodiversity Research Institute and APHIS Wildlife Services.
 She was relocated to the Rachel Carson NWR on Jan.
 13, 2016.
 She remained there much of the winter, then shifted south to the Isle of Shoals on the Maine/NH border.
 Her last contact heading north was April 28, 2016, on the Gaspé Peninsula in Quebec.
 (Photo ©Rick Gray)

 Baltimore – 2015